DARIAH-TDA/DARIAH-TDA.github.io/_posts/2017-11-23-Workshop-Distant-Reading.markdown

 Leading international experts in the computational analysis of literary texts will present examples of their latest research.
 The event will be dedicated to provide a platform for discussing the recent developments in the field.
 Presentations include:

 - Ted Underwood (University of Illinois, USA): *Distant Reading and the Problem of Perspective*
-- Thomas Weitin (University of Darmstadt, Germany): *Reading at Scale*
+- Thomas Weitin (University of Darmstadt, Germany): *Reading at Scale - novella collections of the 19th century*
 - Jan Rybicki (Pedagogical University of Kraków, Poland): *Is Russian Literature Distant?
 Reading Russians with Networks*
 - Fotis Jannidis (University of Würzburg, Germany): *Complexity.*
 - Tomoji Tabata (University of Osaka, Japan): *Through different routes to the same landscape: What do text-clusterings tell us about style?*